Jewlicious: History

 Expanding in popularity, Abitbol and Jewlicious quickly began to expand to other projects.
 Jewlicious ran an internet radio station, which played artists like Israeli rapper Subliminal, and an online store at shmatas.com, which sold shirts with slogans like "I love Hashem" and "Challah hu Akbar".
 They partnered with Birthright Israel to organize Birthright trips for Jewlicious readers, which were documented on the blog.
 Abitbol and Millman organized the biannual Florida-based conference series "Jewlicious on the Beach", one of which featured a performance by Matisyahu and a lecture by Eytan Schwartz.
 They have co-sponsored parties in Jerusalem, at New York's Sephardic Music Festival, and at a Tu B'Av event in Los Angeles.
 According to Abitbol, Jewlicious has been approached by Aish HaTorah, Nefesh B'Nefesh, and the New Israel Fund for partnerships.

 In 2010, Jewlicious was one of several Jewish websites to promote the Jewish Federations of North America's "What's your #ish?" campaign, alongside Heeb magazine, Jewcy, and JDate.
+The previous year, Rabbi Bookstein had been a finalist in the Jewish Federations of North America's inaugural Jewish Community Hero Award.
+He received 91,450 votes, nearly double the total of the second-place finisher and more than ten times that of the 20th-place finisher, though the final winner was selected by a panel of judges rather than by popular vote.
+That same year, Rabbi Bookstein was named to The Forwards annual Forward 50 list of influential American Jews.